 Produced by Amazon Studios in collaboration with the Tolkien estate, HarperCollins and New Line Cinema, the multi-season TV series will air exclusively on Amazon's streaming service Amazon Prime Video worldwide.
 Unlike Jackson's movies, the series will explore new storylines across Middle-earth prior to the events of The Fellowship of the Ring.
 The deal also leaves open the possibility of a spin-off series down the line, too.

-Check out every TV show on Amazon Prime Video
+Check out the TV shows on Amazon Prime Video

-Take a look at our complete list of TV shows available on the streaming service Amazon Prime Video.
+Take a look at our regularly updated list of TV shows available on the streaming service Amazon Prime Video.

 View the full list